2 August – 15 September 2019

 The Award was established by the will of the late Florence Kate Geach in memory of her sister, Portia Geach.
 The non-acquisitive prize is awarded by the Trustee for the entry which is of the highest artistic merit, ‘…for the best portrait painted from life of some man or woman distinguished in Art, Letters, or the Sciences by any female artist resident in Australia during the twelve months preceding the close date for entries.’

-The 2018 winner of the Portia Geach Memorial Award is Zoe Young, with her portrait of film and opera director, Bruce Beresford titled ‘Drawing storyboards.’
+The 2019 winner of the Portia Geach Memorial Award is Sally Robinson, with her self-portrait, ‘Body in a box’.